Scalable Deep Reinforcement Learning for Routing and Spectrum Access in Physical Layer: Simulation Results

 \subsection{Fairness Among Flows}

 In the proposed DDQN, we encourage fairness between data flows by ordering the optimization of the flows in the reverse order of the data rates achieved in the previous round.
-To validate the achieved fairness using this approach, we provide numerical simulations of bottleneck rates achieved by each flow over multiple testing layouts drawn from the same setting.
+To validate the achieved fairness using this approach, we provide numerical simulations of bottleneck rates achieved by each of the three flows over multiple testing layouts drawn from the same setting.
 The results are shown in Fig.~\ref{fig:fairness}.
-The distributions of the bottleneck rates are very close for all the data flows, indicating that fairness is achieved over the long run.
+The distributions of the bottleneck rates are very close for all three data flows, indicating that fairness is achieved over the long run.